Neutral Nations Supervisory Commission: Czechoslovakia

 Later, the size of Czechoslovak contingent became significantly smaller.
 After the peaceful split of Czechoslovakia, both new republics agreed that the Czech Republic would take over its membership in the NNSC.
 In April 1993, Czech members were forced to leave their camp in Panmunjeom under the threat from North Korea.
 Since then, the Czech Republic has not taken part in NNSC meetings.

 In 2013, on the occasion of the 60th anniversary of signing of the armistice, the Embassy of the Czech Republic in South Korea organized a series of events to commemorate Czechoslovak participation in the NNSC.

+Poland

+The first shift of the Polish contingent consisted of 301 individuals and began its operations on 1 August 1953, with General Mieczysław Wągrowski as its commander.

+Political changes in Europe in the late 80s and early 90s prompted the North Korean authorities to seek a change in the nature of the Neutral Nations Supervisory Commission.
+Pyongyang believed that Poland, due to the political changes after 1989, had lost its neutral status.
+Pressures began to withdraw the Polish Mission from the NNSC.
+In November 1994, the North Korean Ministry of Foreign Affairs, in an official note to Poland, announced that "the legal effect of appointing Poland as a member of the Neutral Nations Supervisory Commission under Article 37 of the Armistice Agreement has expired."
+Ultimately, Poland was forced to leave the NNSC camp on the North Korean side in 1995.
+However, Poland chose not to follow the path of the Czech Republic and remained in the Neutral Nations Supervisory Commission.
+This decision was influenced by the provisions of the Armistice Agreement and international commitments undertaken by Warsaw – without Poland's participation, the NNSC would lose its purpose.
+Since 1995, the Polish Mission to NNSC operates in the demilitarized zone, with access from the South Korean side.